 1. How do my meals arrive?

 All meals are delivered frozen in an eski and have a frozen use by date of up to 6 months from the date they were cooked.
 Rest assured that we're always rotating stock to keep things as fresh as possible.

 2. Where do you deliver?
 And What Days?

-We deliver to the following postcodes in the Perth Central Metro area on Monday, Wednesday & Friday (order must be placed before midday/12pm the previous working day);
+We deliver to the following postcodes in the Perth Central Metro area on Monday, Wednesday & Friday (order must be placed before midday/12pm TWO business days prior);

-We deliver to the following postcodes in the Perth Northern Metro area on Wednesday (order must be placed before midday/12pm Tuesday);
+We deliver to the following postcodes in WA's beautiful South West area on Mondays (order must be placed before midday/12pm the Thursday prior);